Approval and Inspection Requirements - Class 2-9

 • Class 8 – Laboratories, factories

-• Class 9 - Public buildings like hospitals, schools, and assembly spaces
+• Class 9 – Public buildings such as hospitals, schools, and assembly spaces

 These classes cover commercial, industrial, and larger residential buildings, all of which have specific plumbing and drainage approval requirements.